-If you live in a block of flats or a communal dwelling it is likely that you will have communal bins to dispose of your rubbish and recycling rather than individual bins.
-The size and number of bins will depend on the space available in the bin area and access to the area.
-The bins should be kept within a bin store or a designated area within the property boundary.
+If you live in a block of flats or a communal home it is likely that you will use a communal bin.
+The size and number of bins will depend on the space available.
+Bins should be kept within a bin store or a special bin area within the property boundary.

-Please note that there are a small number of communal dwellings that do not have recycling bins due to lack of space/unsuitable bins areas.
-If you live in a flat that cannot have recycling bins you can recycle at local bring sites across Mid Sussex.
+Please note that some communal homes do not have recycling bins due to lack of space.
+If you live in a flat that doesn't have recycling bins you can recycle at local bring sites across Mid Sussex.